mnhock/swcs/README.md

 - Overview of Principles, Best Practices, and Code Smells
 - Compliance and verification of Java code conventions
 - Static software testing, especially review techniques and static program analysis
-- Ensure software quality with tools such as SonarQube, PMD, SpotBugs, Checkstyle, ArchUnit, Renovate and Dependency-Track
+- Ensure software quality with tools such as SonarQube, PMD, SpotBugs, Checkstyle, ArchUnit, jQAssistant, Renovate and Dependency-Track
 - Software tests with JUnit, Mockito, and Testcontainers
 - Checking the test code coverage
 - CI/CD